-Prepare for Binary Message Device Activity Introduce Activity: Binary Message Device Challenge Challenge 1: Send a Binary Message Challenge 2: Four possible messages Challenge 3: Eight possible messages!
-Challenge 4: N-possible messages
+Prepare for Binary Message Device Activity Introduce Activity: Binary Message Device Challenge

+Challenge 1: Send a Binary Message Challenge 2: Four possible messages Challenge 3: Eight possible messages!
+View on Code Studio

 - Create a device for sending a single bit of information - state A or state B - over a distance. - Analyze the possibilities and limitations that arise when sending binary messages. - Explain or demonstrate how to use a binary message sending device to send messages that have more than two states.